 Dear Didn't realize anything was wrong,

 What you see on your penis may not necessarily be genital warts.
 In fact, there may be a number of explanations for the lumps and bumps you've observed.
 A health care provider is usually the best person to let you know what they may be.
 While it may feel embarrassing and strange to show such a private part of your body to anyone, keep in mind that your provider is trained to do exactly that.
-If you're interested, check out the response in What do genital warts look like? in the Go Ask Alice! sexual health archives for some information on possible symptoms of genital warts.
+If you're interested, check out the response in What do genital warts look like? in the Go Ask Alice!
+Sexual and Reproductive Health archives for some information on possible symptoms of genital warts.

 You say that you have had these "warts… for as long as you can remember," so chances are they may not be genital warts.
 Still, if you are concerned about them, it may be a good idea to see a health care provider, who can provide you with more information.

 Kudos to you for wanting to take charge of your health.